josxha/flutter_map_plugins/README.md

   objectbox_flutter_libs: ^1.4.1 # objectbox
 ```

+2. The storage backends might have their own required setups.
+Please check them out in their package documentations.

 ## Usage

 Using the cache is easy.
 Here is an example how to use the Hive backend: